Cherokee in the American Civil War

+During the course of the American Civil War, the Cherokee people fought for both the Union and the Confederacy.
+Alignment was hotly contested within the Cherokee Nation: factions such as The Gold Cloak Society (composed mainly of mixed slave owners) supported the confederacy, while members of the Keetoowah Society organized in opposition to that support.
+At the war's outbreak The Cherokee Nation's Principal Chief John Ross insisted upon the nation's neutrality.
+However, under pressure, The Cherokee Nation would briefly ally with the confederacy.

-The Cherokee in the American Civil War were active in the Trans-Mississippi and Western Theaters.
+Cherokees were active in the Trans-Mississippi and Western Theaters.
 In the east, Confederate Cherokees led by William Holland Thomas hindered Union forces trying to use the Appalachian mountain passes of western North Carolina and eastern Tennessee.
 Out west, Confederate Cherokee Stand Watie led primarily Native Confederate forces in the Indian Territory, in what is now the state of Oklahoma.
-The Cherokee partnered with the Confederacy in order to get funds, as well as ultimately full recognition as a sovereign, independent state.

 Background

 Before Indian removal, the Cherokee Nation was centered in and around the Blue Ridge Mountains—southwestern North Carolina, southeastern Tennessee, western South Carolina and northeastern Georgia.
 The Cherokee attempted to address their grievances by taking their problems to the American Federal judicial system.
 In 1830, a delegation led by Chief John Ross defended Cherokee rights before the U.S. Supreme Court in Cherokee Nation v.
 Georgia.
 The Indian cases set a precedent in Indian Country but the United States still enforced removal of most of the Cherokee Nation to west of the Mississippi River, along what became known as the Trail of Tears.
 After the removals, the Cherokee Nation was based west of the Mississippi River.
 Some Cherokee remained in the Blue Ridge Mountains.

 The Cherokee blamed the federal government and former United States President Andrew Jackson for the Trail of Tears.
 They had adopted "Southern ways" before their removal from the Southeast.
 Cherokee society held slavery as a primary institution throughout the pre-war period, instituting laws that explicitly prohibited primarily "black (or negro) slaves" from obtaining citizenship in their nation, and later "persons of color" altogether.
 Cherokee judiciary and legislative bodies promulgated similar laws regarding race and enslaved status as the Cherokee attempted to legally define themselves as equal to whites or European Americans, at the expense and exclusion of non-white and non-Indian groups, and in particular Blacks.
 The Cherokee aligned with the Confederacy in part due to their existing cultural, trading, and legal affinities with those states that had seceded.
 In addition, the Cherokee in Indian Territory opposed William Seward's campaigning in 1860 on behalf of Abraham Lincoln, when he said that Lincoln would open the Indian Territory for white settlement.